Sattva Strong

 Movement: Asanas for Doshas

-Sattvic foods are considered pure and nutritous, promoting health and well-being.
+Sattvic foods are considered pure and nutritious, promoting health and well-being.

 Food: Ahara